-In allocating the purchase price of our investments and testing our intangible assets for impairment, we make estimates and assumptions to determine the value of our acquired client relationships and operating segments.
+In allocating the purchase price of our investments and testing our assets for impairment, we make estimates and assumptions to determine the value of our acquired client relationships, operating segments, and equity method investments.
 We also assess the value of minority interests held by our Affiliate managers in establishing the terms for their transfer.

 In these valuations, we make assumptions of the growth rates and useful lives of existing and prospective client accounts.
-Additionally, we make assumptions of, among other factors, valuation multiples, tax benefits and discount rates.
+Additionally, we make assumptions of, among other factors, projected future earnings and cash flow, valuation multiples, tax benefits and discount rates.
 In certain instances, we engage third party consultants to perform independent evaluations.
 The impact of many of these assumptions are material to our financial condition and operating performance and, at times, are subjective.
-If we used different assumptions, our intangible assets and related amortization could be stated differently and our impairment conclusions could be modified.
+If we used different assumptions, the carrying value of our equity method investments, our intangible assets and the related amortization could be stated differently and our impairment conclusions could be modified.
 Additionally, the use of different assumptions to value our minority interests could change the amount of compensation expense, if any, we report upon their transfer.